 To get the most out of the city of Bath, and its surroundings, you need to stay for a few days, or even longer.
 I’ve rounded up some of the best places to stay in Bath – hotels and self catering.
 Some are historic, some are quirky, and some are both!
 However, they will all guarantee a memorable stay.

-Although it is part of the IHG group, there is nothing remotely corporate about the Indigo Hotel.
+Although it is part of the IHG group, there is nothing remotely corporate about the Hotel Indigo Bath.
 This is an individualistic boutique hotel, the place to stay if you are looking for somewhere a bit different but with attentive customer service.

-The hotel incorporates the excellent Elder Restaurant, with its emphasis upon wild food and game.
-Room prices vary between around £150-250 per night.
+The hotel occupies 166 rooms in a row of Grade I listed Georgian town houses, retaining many of their original features.
+It also incorporates the excellent Elder Restaurant, with its emphasis upon wild food and game.
+Room prices begin at £149 a night.

 Gainsborough Bath Spa Hotel, Beau Street, BA1 1QY